alfadelta10010/COD-Lab/week10/PES2UG21EC045_Week10_Lab.md

 # Program 1:
-### Statement: Write a SV program for Control units
+### Statement: Write a SV program for Control units.

 ### Name of file:
 program1.sv